 I had no idea there were much better alternatives — and that these alternatives would use my skillset, challenge me, and even be fun and exciting!

 I worried about this job and not having any interruptions.
-Moms will tell you that kids do not understand a closed door and “Do Not Disturb” signs.
+Kids do not understand a closed door and “Do Not Disturb” signs.

 This was not worth the $9 an hour the job offered for starters.
 Never mind that I was a college graduate with an extensive work history.